gmph/gmph.github.io/index.md

 format: markdown
 ---

 I tend to think about puppies, pizza and equality.
 I enjoy being creative: writing, taking photos, playing ukulele and singing.
-I'm quiet and thoughtful, and like nature and quiet nights.
+I'm quiet and thoughtful.
+I like nature and quiet nights.

-I am a designer and front-end developer with 4 years industry experience working with startups around the world; currently with [Snipandshare](http://snipandshare.com).
-Previously I worked as a writer and review manager for UltraLinx, and other online publications.
+I am a designer with 4 years industry experience working for startups around the world; currently at [Yavi](http://yavi.co) building delightful tools for workers.
+Previously I worked as a writer and review manager for UltraLinx, and for other online publications.

 <!-- If you would like to discuss a role at your company, please [email me](mailto:hi@grahammacphee.co.uk) to arrange a call. -->